CyberDataLab/COnVIDa-lib/lib/README.md

         * Ideally, if the response contains directly the data itself, it is only necesary to in the case of JSON DATA FORMAT, return response.json()
             in the case of CSV DATA FORMAT, return response.
-          On the contrary, here should be implemented the additional network management to return the JSON or CSV.
+          On the contrary, here the additional network management should be implemented to return the JSON or CSV.

         * The inherited variable self.processed_urls is available to control the url being processed.
         '''
+        ```

+        ```python
         def _process_partial_data(self, partial_requested_data):
         '''
         This function is always executed after managing the response of each URL of this Data Source.
 The data should be processed from the external structure to the form of a DataFrame that: